 Due to nerve damage, one out of every 10 people with CP suffer from hearing loss.
 Around one in every 50 people with CP are completely deaf.

 One out of every five people with CP have some variation of a sleep disorder.
 Sometimes this is because spasticity keeps them awake.
 Other times, it is because of the pain that the individual is in.
 In addition, abnormal muscle tone may affect the chest muscles, which in turn, makes it hard for some people with CP to breathe deeply.

 Behavioral and Emotional Problems

-Children with cerebral palsy have a number of special needs that in some cases, require them to be housebound or under constant supervision.
+Children with CP often have a number of special needs that require them to be housebound or under constant supervision.
 One out of every four children with cerebral palsy have behavioral problems or problems socializing with others.
 The most common behavioral issues include:

 - Emotional outbursts

 - Poor social skills

 - Poor decision-making skills

 - The tendency to “black out” when angered